Bus Rapid Transit (BRT) in Howard County

 Forecasted year 2040 ridership results on the Howard County BRT, as modeled, show robust daily BRT boardings under each of the scenarios modeled.
 The forecasted level of passenger boardings in each scenario provides a sufficient base from which to begin new BRT service in Howard County.

-The extension of Flash service into Howard County has been supported by the Maryland federal representatives and viewed as a regional transportation priority at the federal level, as demonstrated by the following:
+BRT service in Howard County has been supported by the Maryland's federal representatives and viewed as a regional transportation priority at the federal level.

-• In 2022, Montgomery County was awarded a $3.35M federal grant for the purchase of buses to expand the Flash BRT service to Maple Lawn and Downtown Columbia.
+In 2022, Montgomery County was awarded a $3.35M federal grant for the purchase of buses to extend the Flash BRT service to Maple Lawn and Downtown Columbia.

 Flash Extension Public Meeting (September 23, 2024)